 Essentially, there are two components of a security’s return.
 First, the return attributed to the general market.
 When market as a whole goes up, how much does the security rise (see Beta).

 The second component is an increase in the price of the security not explained by the market’s movement.
-This component is a security’s alpha.
+This is important because it measures the skill of a portfolio manager in identifying undervalued securities or market trends that can generate higher returns than the benchmark.

 Alpha = Annualized security return - risk free rate - beta * (annualized benchmark return - risk free rate) * 100